Israelis sue New Zealanders over Lorde boycott

 Lorde announced late last year that she was cancelling her planned June 2018 concert in Tel Aviv.

+Meanwhile, Lorde scribbled her thanks to fans back home for embracing her Grammy-nominated album, Melodrama.

+Her handwritten thank-you note was published as an ad in The New Zealand Herald on Wednesday.

-Meanwhile, the New Zealand Herald newspaper published a handwritten note from Lorde, honouring fellow Kiwi musicians as well as sightings of other attendees at the Grammy Awards ceremony in New York.
+It has doodles honouring fellow Kiwi musicians as well as sightings of other attendees at the Grammy Awards ceremony in New York on Sunday night.

-Lorde wrote her thanks to fans back home for embracing her Grammy-nominated album, Melodrama.

 Comments